Best Small 2 Person Tents 2023 | Backpacking & Camping

 - Area: 33.8 ft² | Vestibule: 22.5 ft² | Area/Pound: 14.4 ft²

 - Pros: Affordable.
+Versatile.
 Freestanding.
-Spacious.
-Great headroom.
+Very spacious.
+Good headroom.
 Easy setup.
 Fully-featured.
-Comes with footprint.
+Comes with footprint & stakes.
+Vents.

-The x-bar pole structure with spreader is storm-worthy and classic for a reason, it just works.
+The x-bar pole structure is storm-worthy and classic for a reason, it just works.
 What’s more, these poles are pre-bent to create even more verticality on the side walls, adding to the perception of livability.
+It is also extremely user-friendly, beginner-friendly, and easy to set up.

 Half Dome has a solid set of features including an array of internal mesh pockets and hang loops which create excellent internal storage.
 We love the rainfly vents, and also rolling up both sides of the vestibule for maximum airflow on warm days.
-And it even comes with its own footprint to protect against abrasive surfaces.
-Oh yeah, and REI’s warranty!
+And it even comes with its own stakes and footprint to protect against abrasive surfaces.
+Plus REI’s generous warranty!

 Best Small 2 Person Tent – Performance